Vardot/total_control/README.txt

     Users in roles with the "have total control" permission will see the administration dashboard and all included view pages.

-  * administer total control
-    Users in roles with the "administer total control" permission will be able to visit the settings page where they can determine weather links will appear on the panes to "configure" content types.

 CUSTOMIZATION
 --------------
 To override the default lists on the dashboard, you have two options: